EMERGING MARKETS-Brazilian real hits 2-week low, Chilean peso slips before rate move

 By Shreyashi Sanyal

-June 7 (Reuters) - Brazil's real fell 2% to its lowest in over two weeks on Tuesday, leading declines among Latin American currencies on worries about its fiscal health, while Chile's peso dropped on lower copper prices ahead of an expected interest rate hike.
+June 7 (Reuters) - Brazil's real fell over 1% to its lowest in over two weeks on Tuesday, underperforming its Latin American currencies on worries about its fiscal health, while Chile's peso dropped on lower copper prices ahead of an expected interest rate hike.

-The real BRL=, BRBY fell as far as 4.93 per dollar by 1425 GMT, eying its biggest one-day percentage fall in more than one month after Brazil's government proposed a constitutional amendment to compensate states for an eventual loss in revenue caused by a tax cut aimed at curbing soaring diesel and gas prices.
+The real BRL=, BRBY fell to 4.87 per dollar after the Brazilian government proposed a constitutional amendment to compensate states for an eventual loss in revenue caused by a tax cut aimed at curbing soaring diesel and gas prices.

-This would temporarily reduce the state tax on the circulation of goods and services (ICMS) to zero, but the proposal is yet to be approved by Congress.
+This would temporarily reduce the state tax on the circulation of goods and services (ICMS) to zero, but the proposal has yet to be approved by Congress.

-The measure might aid in reducing inflationary pressures in the near term, Citi strategists said, but "it increases the fiscal risks, especially considering the possibility of easing the spending cap anchor again."
+"Yes, it will have a disinflationary impact, but only if the measures are sustained to the point that when the tax is reimposed, diesel prices and/or headline inflation have fallen enough," said Simon Harvey, head of FX analysis at Monex Europe.

+"There are undoubtedly concerns over the impact this will have on Brazil's fiscal position, while the longevity of the proposal can also be called into question given the upcoming election."

 Brazil's spending cap was approved by Congress in 2016, amending the constitution to limit the growth of the federal budget to the pace of inflation.
 The rule is considered the principal anchor of fiscal policy.